paljs/docs/src/pages/ui/guides/install-based-on-starter-kit.md

 npm run build || yarn build
 ```

-This will clear up your `public` folder (where release files are located) and generate a release build.
+This will clear up your `public` folder (where release files located) and generate a release build.
 Now you can copy the sources from the `public` folder and use it with any backend frameworks

 </MdxCard>